RyanChiu/pushStats/README.md

 # pushStats
-A maven project which pushes data out by implementing customized producer based Maxwell.
+A maven project which pushes data out by implementing customized producer based on Maxwell.

 <b>[HOW IT WORKS]</b><br/>
 1.Export the project into a jar file with "eclipse", for example "postpush.jar", and move/copy it into "maxwell/lib".<br/><br/>